minostro/minostro.github.io/_posts/2015-06-07-heap-vs-stack.markdown

 int* foo() {
-  //array will be allocated on the stack, thus it will *NOT*
+  //array will be allocated on the stack, thus
-  //survive stack-frame lifecycle.
-  int array[10];
+  //it won't live after the stack is reclaimed. int array[10];
   return fill_array(array, 10);
 }

 int* righ_foo() {
-  //array will be allocated on the heap, thus it will
+  //array will be allocated on the heap, thus
-  //survive stack-frame lifecycle.
-  int* array = malloc(10 * sizeof(int));
+  //it will live after the stack is reclaimed. int* array = malloc(10 * sizeof(int));
   return fill_array(array, 10);
 }